mini-pw/2019L-WarsztatyBadawcze/templates/README.md

 ## Session info

-Each model should have corresponding session info saved in file `sessionInfo_hash.txt` where hash is MD5 hash created for model with the `digest()` function from the `digest` R package.
+Each model should have corresponding session info saved in file `sessionInfo.txt` where hash is MD5 hash created for model with the `digest()` function from the `digest` R package.

 ```{r}
 sink(paste0("sessionInfo.txt"))